 •Vinyasa, like Hatha, is a general term describing many different types of classes.
 Vinyasa tends to be a more vigorous style based on the performance of a series of poses called “Sun Salutations,” in which movement is matched to breath.

-Seniors: If you are a senior beginner, ask your instructor or school about Yoga for seniors instruction or classes.
+Seniors: If you are a senior beginner, ask your instructor or school about instruction or classes for seniors.

 Return from Yoga to the Senior Exercise Central home page.